jessvb/ephemeral-menu-experiement/README.txt

 --- What data is collected for each trial run and in what format: --- The data collected for each trial run is as follows, and is collected every time the user clicks within the "menuarea" during a non-practice trial:
-- userID: the ID of the user, which increments every experiment
+- userID: the ID of the user, which increments every experiment if performed on the same computer / browser
-- uid: the id of the browser and computer used
+- uid: the (essentially) unique id of the browser and computer used
 - time: the time in seconds when the user clicked anywhere in the "menuarea"
 - name: the name of the event (e.g., 'mousedown')
 - targetID: the id of the item clicked in the "menuarea" (e.g., "menu1")